-· No minimum distributions are required during the Roth IRA owner's lifetime.

-Qualified distributions aren't includible in income.
+- Contributions are never deductible. - · No minimum distributions are required during the Roth IRA owner's lifetime. - Qualified distributions aren't includible in income.

 Qualified distribution.
-Generally, a gualified distribution is any distribution from your Roth IRA that meets the following requirements.
+Generally, a qualified distribution is any distribution from your Roth IRA that meets the following requirements.

-1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit, and a.
-On or after the date you reach age 591/2, b.
-After your death, c.
-Due to your disability, or d.
+- 1. It is made after the 5-year period beginning with the first year for which a contribution was made to a Roth IRA (including a conversion or a rollover from a qualified retirement plan) set up for your benefit. - 2.
+The distribution is made: - a.
+On or after the date you reach age 591/2, - b.
+After your death, - c.
+Due to your disability, or - d.
 For qualified first-time homebuyer expenses.